If muscle growth (hypertrophy) is your primary training goal, how important is it to vary? Do you have to ‘shock’ your muscles over and over again?

 Yet you cannot continue to make endless linear progression.
 Because even if your training, nutrition and recovery are all in order, you often see your progression slow down or even stagnate over time.

-Of course, that you will grow less and less quickly over the years is a matter of training status: the closer you get to your natural muscle growth potential, the slower you will grow (and the more intelligent your training must be).
+Of course, that you will grow less and less quickly over the years is a matter of training status: the closer you get to your natural muscle growth potential, the slower you will grow (and the more intelligent your training needs to be).
 However, that is not what is meant by training staleness.
 It can start much faster, no matter how well you are “working”.
 Mike Israel:

 At some point even just linearly overloading isn’t enough. [ i ]